 For me personally once I signed up with them there was no going back, I meant business!

-The Siteground Start Up plan is more than enough when you’re just starting out and can be upgraded at any time.
+The Starter Cloud Plan is more than enough when you’re just starting out and can be upgraded at any time.

 If you already have a domain, you’ll be able to enter it during the sign up process.